 Books are one of the most sentimental items we keep around our homes.
 Think of what they represent: A good story, knowledge, a symbol of our intellect and personality.
 But when the books start piling up the question becomes, how to store books?

-But that’s ok.
-We are here to help you find a way to have your cake and eat it too.
 We want to help you think of creative, yet tasteful, ways to store books properly and elegantly.
 We’ll cover a few ways to store books around your home, and then some maintenance tips for your books both to keep them fresh or ready for long term storage.

 7 Places to Store Books in Your House